 Zuko looked up from his tea to acknowledge his admiral while Ursa turn around to smile at him.
 They had been sitting in Ursa's room, enjoying some calming tea when Jee had knocked on the door and entered to give them the news.
 Jiao sat quietly near Lady Ursa and waited for her lord to speak.

 "I'm glad to hear that, Admiral Jee.
 Thank you," Zuko said sincerely as he placed his teacup down on the low table.
 "Make sure the crew is ready for arrival."

 "Yes, my lord," the admiral answered as he turned to make his way back on deck before Zuko's voice stopped him.

 "Oh, and Jee?"
 Zuko called out coolly as he took another sip from his teacup, "Remind the crew once more that they are to behave properly and civilly when we enter the Southern Water Tribe.
 Any complaints about their improper behavior will not be tolerated.
 We are guests, and as such, we will be respectful to our Southern hosts.
 Understood?"

 "Yes, Fire Lord Zuko.
 I will remind them immediately," Jee agreed as he bowed and left the room.
 When he did not need to keep an eye on Lady Ursa, which was whenever she was with her son, Jee commanded his crew like he always did as admiral of the Fire Lord's flagship.

-"Indeed," Zuko agreed with a nod as he wiped his mouth with a napkin.
+"Indeed," Zuko agreed with a nod.

 They would have arrived at the South Water Tribe a week ago had it not been for the wild storm that had appeared out of nowhere and without warning.
 The storm had lasted for a long time and the wind and sea had been so fierce that when the storm passed the passengers on the ship found themselves off course, thus making their journey to the Southern Water Tribe longer.